afraca/lrs/README.md

     `nodeProcessCommandLine: node.exe --harmony #full path can be used here as well`

-5. Copy folder to the server (without `.git` and `package.json`:))
+5. Modify `config.js` file for your environment if needed.
+6. Set `CONFIG` environment variable to build for `development` or `production`, `API_KEY` variable to change secret API key, and run `node deploy.js` command to build your package.
+   By default package will be created at `D:/Applications/lrs` folder.

+7. Copy generated package to your server.
-6. Create Web site in IIS and add corresponding site bindings and permissions
+8. Create Web site in IIS and add corresponding site bindings and permissions
-7. To generate results into results collection from existing data in statements collection run:
+9. To generate results into results collection from existing data in statements collection run:

     `node migration/exec.js`